 Since we were only staying there for 4 days, we decided to “get into the zone”.
-We all became very chilled and relaxed, of course our daughter was constantly nagging us to go to the hot springs.
+We all became very chilled and relaxed, of course, our daughter was constantly nagging us to go to the hot springs.

 The entrance to the hot springs starts with some rocks, then turns into a metal boardwalk.
 The 500 meters walk is short and lovely so that you can easily access the springs.
 After the boardwalk finishes you come to a beautiful, and shady area where you can put your things down.

 However, there is a slight drop so just be careful.
-On the opposite side is the deeper end where adults will not be able to stand up as the water gets more then 2 meters deep.
+On the opposite side is the deeper end where adults will not be able to stand up as the water gets more than 2 meters deep.

 The good thing is that the sides of the hot springs pool have little ledges you can sit on and relax.

-From the information boards, it notes that coming during October and November could result in lots of bats.
+Reading from the information boards, it notes that coming during October and November could result in lots of bats.
 So, if you’re planning a trip to Mataranka during that time, make sure you’re okay with spending it with smelly bats sitting in the palms.

 Mataranka – other activities